HardKoreG/chrome_extensions/HTTPS-Fix/README.md

 <h1><img src="resources/icon.png" height="64" width="64"/> HTTPS-Fix</h1>

+Fixes <a href="https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content">mixed-content cases</a> by trying to load them from HTTPS instead.

 It looks for videos, iframes, images, css-links and other stuff, on badly programmed pages, that loaded from HTTPS location, but still uses hard-coded HTTP prefix URLs, Then it fixes the URL so it won't raise an error in your browser,